 2. Installation.
 Your induction cooktop stove must be professionally installed.

-If you are replacing an electric stove top, it’s not just a matter of hooking it up to the old power source either.
+If you’re replacing an electric stove top, it’s not just a matter of hooking it up to the old power source.

 3. Induction stove cookware.
 You’ll need pots and pans that work on your induction cooktop stove.

 Another item to consider in your budget is that you may need to get special induction stove cookware, since an induction cooktop stove relies on an electromagnet to heat iron or steel cookware.

 The best way to determine if your current cookware works with an induction cooktop stove is to test it with a magnet.
 Any refrigerator magnets will do.